e271828e/Flight.jl/docs/notes/design/framework_design.md

 staging fed from the recording, no devices or mappings present — reproduces the trajectory bit-identically.

+**The trace header captures the full initial state** `(x, m, z)` at `init!` — the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
+Header plus batches are the *primary* record; everything else, the state trajectory included, is derived (§12.2).

 **Trace recording is on by default** (cleared at `init!`, retrievable after the run, plain kill switch for memory-constrained marathon sessions).
 The asymmetry that decides the default: the trace is *primary* data and the log *derived* — given the